-Big Hedge Co.also rents out real hedging and topiary for the perfect finishing touch to an event, product launch or wedding?
-As well as being visually appealing, it is also a great-way to spread the word that “hedges are habitats and fences are boundaries” further.
-Big Hedge Co. has just returned from three of the biggest events in the summer calendar…the Royal Horticultural Society (RHS) Chelsea Flower Show, Bolesworth International Horse Show and CarFest North…doing exactly that!
+The Big Hedge Co. rents out real hedging and topiary for the perfect finishing touch to an event, product launch or wedding?
+As well as being visually appealing, it is also a great way to spread the word that “hedges are habitats and fences are boundaries” further.
+Big Hedge Co. has just returned from three of the biggest events in the summer calendar…the Royal Horticultural Society (RHS) Chelsea Flower Show, Bolesworth International Horse Show and CarFest North…doing precisely that!

 In May, Big Hedge Co. secured an exclusive three-year deal to design and supply the RHS Chelsea Flower Show with a selection of bespoke creations which were displayed across the showground.
 This involved the supply and installation of both hedging and topiary in specially designed planters to dress the visitor, hospitality and VIP areas.
 The distinct lilac planters included native varieties such as Beech and Field Maple this year.

-In July, our Managing Director received a call at 5.45pm on the night before CarFest started asking us to provide some topiary for their super car paddock…what a thrill yet what a challenge!
-However, we were on site the very next day at 6.30am with a range of mature topiary in upright planters to turn the paddock into an inspiring space for visitors to enjoy alongside the truly amazing selection of cars on display.
+In July, our Managing Director received a call at 5.45 pm on the night before CarFest North started asking us to provide some topiary for their supercar paddock, what a thrill yet what a challenge!
+However, we were on-site the very next day at 6.30 am with a range of mature topiary in upright planters to turn the paddock into an inspiring space for visitors to enjoy alongside the truly amazing selection of cars on display.